tidymodels/tidymodels.org-legacy/content/learn/models/coefficients/index.markdown

 has a penalty that is 95% Lasso and 5% weight decay.
 The total amount of these two penalties is 0.1 (which is fairly high).

-Due to to how penalization works, the model predictors should be on the same scale.
+Due to how penalization works, the model predictors should be on the same scale.
 The ridership at our three stations are very different so we will center and scale them using a recipe:

 ```r